jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 $$
 In the end we can find a simple conclusion:

-> The correction of $w$ effects by $x_i$, the input of the training data determines to fixing direction.
+> The correction of $w$ is affected by $x_i$; the input of the training data determines the direction of correction.
-> and the fixes of $b$ only effected by the mean of total errors, $b$ only simply moves the whole regression function vertically.
+> and the correction of $b$ is only affected by the mean of total errors, $b$ only simply moves the whole regression function vertically.

 ### Beside gradient descent?
-In math there is still another way calls normal equation can calculates the answer of $w_{best}$ in a row,
+In math there is still another way called normal equation can calculate the answer of $w_{best}$ directly,
 like OLS(Ordinary least squares), but in machine learning field, its almost not possible with such ideal environment,
 Thus in this article, we did not mention such solutions above.